 "Role models do, in fact, matter," Garver added.
 "We've all in a way been touched by Sally."

 Ride first flew to space June 18, 1983 as a member of the space shuttle Challenger's crew, and flew again on Challenger in 1984.
 She went on to work at NASA headquarters and served on the committee investigating the space shuttle Challenger accident.
-Ride died July 23, 2012
+Ride died July 23, 2012 of pancreatic cancer.

 "Until I met Sally I had this impression of what being an astronaut was like," NASA astronaut Cady Coleman said during the event, adding that she assumed it was a career for tough, fighter pilot types who were very different from herself.
 Even now, as part of NASA's astronaut Corps, she sometimes sees reminders of that mentality.

 "I still see this picture around the Johnson Space Center, of the seven original astronauts standing around a fighter plane, and nothing in that picture makes it think it could be me," Coleman said.

 Coleman spoke of her difficulty in becoming certified for spacewalks, which requires fitting into special spacesuits that come only in medium, large and extra-large.
 She is currently NASA's smallest person qualified to wear a spacesuit, and some female astronauts are too small to fit, she said.
 What's more, it takes extra effort for a person of small stature to move and maneuver in the suit, meaning it's often harder for her to operate in it than her male counterparts.

 Garver said the decision to make the suits in only those large sizes was made by male NASA officials before she joined the agency.

 "I would like to think if someone like me were in my job 20 years ago, you wouldn't have had that challenge," Garver told Coleman.
 "I would like to think that we would not make that decision today."